Students must be provided with ongoing feedback that is clear, specific, and timely to support their progress towards achieving learning goals.

 - causes thinking

-- provides students with detailed and specific information about their learning and the desired goals for improvement
+- provides detailed and specific information about learning and desired goals for improvement

 - points out the strengths and weaknesses of the work

 - does not do the thinking for students

 - limits corrective information to the amount of advice the student can act on